 A major milestone occurred in the automotive area when, in the mid-1960s, the automotive industry, led by the National Automobile Dealers Association, contributed funds for the development of the Automotive Marketing program and the Certified Automotive Merchandiser (CAM) award program.
 The CAM Certificate has become the symbol of professionalism within the automotive retailing business.
+Today many of our programs have industry-recognized certifications embedded in the required coursework.

 Northwood develops its curricula in response to the needs of enterprise in the global economy.
 Northwood University's curricula offer the most up-to-date programs and information.
-Practicing business professionals come to the classroom equipped with the most current relevant descriptions of what is transpiring in today's business world.
+Practicing business professionals come to the classroom equipped with the most current relevant example of what is transpiring in today's business world.
 Graduates of Northwood University obtain a solid understanding of business with practical, useful management and leadership skills.

-Graduates have been prepared for successful entry into the business world through a career services that are available for students from freshmen orientation throughout their lives.
+Graduates have been prepared for successful entry into the business world through support from our Career Advancement team whose services are available for students from freshmen orientation throughout their lives.